Little Demon (song): Background

 "Little Demon" is the first collaboration between Ocean and Skepta.
 In November 2018, Ocean initially teased "Little Demon" by sharing a snippet of the song on Instagram.
 In October 2019, Ocean resumed his Blonded Radio show on Beats 1 and began a series of queer-themed club nights entitled PReP+.
 He released the single "DHL" and sold the upcoming songs "Cayendo" and "Dear April" as 7-inch vinyl singles.
-On October 30, 2019, Ocean announced that the his third PReP+ party would take place on Halloween and would be hosted by Venezuelan record producer Arca.
+On October 30, 2019, Ocean announced that his third PReP+ party would take place on Halloween and would be hosted by Venezuelan record producer Arca.
 During the party, Ocean and Arca debuted a new song featuring British rapper Skepta.
 The following day, Ocean released his follow-up single "In My Room" which was also sold on vinyl.
 The Skepta-featured song was then previewed as "Little Demon" on the ninth edition of Blonded Radio and sold as a 7-inch single.

 Release and promotion

 In November 2019, Ocean put up "Little Demon" on sale as a 7-inch single.
 In February 2020, Ocean's website Blonded.co sent out an email that stated that the release of "Little Demon" on vinyl was canceled.
-The vinyl was planned to be replaced with "a new, unreleased Frank Ocean song" instead. which was later canceled.
+The vinyl was planned to be replaced with "a new, unreleased Frank Ocean song" instead.
+However, this ended up getting canceled as well.